vtempest/ai-broker-trading-agent/content/docs/(index)/risk-disclosure.md

 to fully understand all risks associated with any kind of trading or investing they choose to do.

-## 3. Robinhood Financial is an online brokerage website and affiliated with other
+## 3. Auto Investment Broker is an online brokerage website and affiliated with other
 nonbrokerage informational and other similar types of websites.
-Neither Robinhood Financial nor its affiliates provide investment advice.
+Neither Auto Investment Broker nor its affiliates provide investment advice.
 Our affiliate, Robinhood Markets, Inc., provides technology, technology support and administrative services, and it does not offer trading or investment advice or recommend the purchase or sale of any securities.
-All Robinhood Financial brokerage accounts are self-directed, and unless Robinhood Financial clearly identifies a communication as an individualized recommendation, all investment decisions are self-directed, the sole responsibility of the Customer, and made at the Customer’s own risk.
+All Auto Investment Broker brokerage accounts are self-directed, and unless Auto Investment Broker clearly identifies a communication as an individualized recommendation, all investment decisions are self-directed, the sole responsibility of the Customer, and made at the Customer’s own risk.
 Therefore, Customers need to depend on their own mastery of the details of trading and investing in order to handle